 1 Permanent traffic lights

-- inspect traffic lights twice a year for routine repairs and maintenance
+- inspect traffic lights once a year for routine repairs and maintenance

 - routinely replace non-LED lamps once a year to reduce the number of faults due to lamp failure

 Report faulty traffic lights to our contractor Telent.
 The exception is where the traffic lights are on the following trunk roads - A27, A23 and M23.
-These should be reported to Highways England.
+These should be reported to National Highways.

-Telent will respond to 'Priority 1' faults (those that could pose a road safety risk) within 2 hours, and to other faults within 24 hours.
+Telent will respond to 'Critical' faults (those that could pose a road safety risk) within 2 hours, and to other faults within 24 hours.

 A27, A23 and M23 traffic lights

-Highways England is responsible for traffic lights on the trunk roads - A27, A23 and M23.
+National Highways is responsible for traffic lights on the trunk roads - A27, A23 and M23.

 Requesting new traffic lights